salesforcecli/plugin-packaging/messages/package_bundle_delete.md

 # prompt-delete-deny

-The request to delete this package bundle was canceled
+The request to delete this package bundle was canceled.

 # humanSuccess